bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     **TEST NET**:

-    Get some tokens to stake your validator from our FAUCET.
-Note that you can only use the faucet once every FIVE minutes.

     i) Add a new local keypair for the account that will be the operator for the validator on this node:

     ```text